-Celebrate the end of summer with this tasty succotash recipe with grilled corn, lima beans, and tempeh bacon.
+Celebrate summer with this tasty succotash recipe with grilled corn, lima beans, and tempeh bacon.
 One bite of succotash, and you'll be hooked.

 I love fresh summer corn, so I took my favorite succotash recipe and turned it into a vegan succotash salad.
 My version, though based on a traditional recipe for succotash, is so delicious and savory that you won't believe it's a salad.

-At the farmer's market this week, the corn was calling my name.
-There's something about fresh summer corn on the cobb cooked on the grill.
+The corn was calling my name at the farmer's market this week.
+There's something about fresh summer corn on the cob cooked on the grill.
 Although succotash is traditionally a side dish, I decided to turn it into an entree.

 What is Succotash?